USA BUCKET LIST | World Travelers Reveal The Best 100 Places To Visit in USA

 Why do people go to Philadelphia?

 To my surprise, the city has such beautiful architecture and is full of history as it is the birthplace of the United States.
-There is so much to see there that the Rocky Statue was no longer on my priority list.
-Who knew that you would find the oldest Street in America with homes still in residence and the grave of Benjamin Franklin.
+There is so much to see that the Rocky Statue was no longer on my priority list.
+Who knew that you would find the grave of Benjamin Franklin as well as the oldest Street in America with homes still in residence.

 Contributed by Paula of Truly Expat